Professional Learning Grant (PLG) 2023/2024

-The Welsh Government have awarded all schools in Wales with extra financial support to enable all teaching and learning staff to prepare for the new curriculum for Wales.
+The Welsh Government have awarded all schools in Wales with extra financial support - £37,044, to enable all teaching and learning staff to prepare for the new curriculum of Wales.
 Schools are required to publish their plans.

-- Promoting team learning and collaboration among all staff
+- Promote team learning and collaboration amongst all staff.

 - Learning with and from the external environment and wider learning system